felipereyel/goth-stack/README.md

     go install github.com/cosmtrek/air@latest
 ```

+### Tailwind and Htmx
+This project download the statics to embed in the bundle

 ## How to run
 Before running be sure to add all required environment variables (see [env example](.env.example))

+- make: `make statics` to download statics
 - serve: `go run main.go serve` or `air serve`
 - migrate up: `go run main.go migrate:up` or `air migrate:up`
 - migrate down: `go run main.go migrate:down N` or `air migrate:down N` where N is the number of migrations down